San Marcos GrowersSan Marcos Growers

 Quillaja saponaria

-Quillaja saponaria at Stowe House Garden in Goleta
+Quillaja saponaria at Stow House Garden in Goleta

-Quillaja is cold hardy into at least the high teens F. In Santa Barbara in the winter of 1990 we had 18 ° F without damage.
-It is tolerant to adverse soils and can withstand drought conditions but looks much better when given regular deep irrigation or when planted in a lawn.
-Young plants tend to be bushy and need occasional pruning when young but eventually form narrow, almost collunar, trees that are ideal for narrow confines.
+Plant Quillaja in full sun, water deeply and infrequently - can withstand drought conditions but looks much better when given fairly regular deep irrigation or when planted in a lawn.
+It is also tolerant of poor soils.
+Quillaja is reliably cold hardy down into the low 20's Fahrenheit and went through our December 1990 freeze without damage with short duration temperatures down to 18° F (Sunset suggests zones 8,9,13-24).
+Young plants tend to be bushy and need occasional pruning when young but eventually form narrow, almost columnar, trees that are ideal for narrow confines.
 Another usage is as a tall hedge.

-Aside form its ornamental qualities Quilaja has several other virtues.
-One that can expoited while still ejoying the ornamental qualities is that this tree is an attractant to beneficial insects.
+Aside from its ornamental qualities Quillaja has several other virtues.
+One that can exploited while still enjoying the ornamental qualities is that this tree is an attractant to beneficial insects.
 Cornflower Farms of Elk Grove, California has been marketing this tree as a "Beneficial Insect Plant", attracting to the garden such insects such as lacewings, hoverflies, lady beetles and wasps.

 The other attribute has to do with the substances in the bark that has both caused a medical stir as well as put the plant on poisonous plant lists.
 Quillaja saponaria is listed in Poisonous Plants of California (Thomas Fuller and Elizabeth McClintock, UC Press 1986) because of toxic saponin glycosides.
 These toxins characteristically affect cold blooded animals but if the gastrointestinal tract of warm blooded animals has been injured they can be absorbed.
 Plants containing saponins are typically bitter to the taste and are rarely browsed.
 It is Quillaja's bark that contains saponin and there is no mention of any known poisoning associated with it.
 In recent medical studies it is this same saponin that has been determined to have potential.
-The saponin QS-21, derived from the bark of Quillaja saponaria, has shown great potential as an adjuvant with a number of vaccines.
-Unfortunately this has caused the decline of native stands of the tree in Chile and has sparked an interest in cultivating the tree as a agricultural crop.
+The saponin QS-21, derived from the bark of Quillaja saponaria, has shown great potential as an adjuvant with a number of vaccines and most recently it has been looked at for this purpose for a COVID-19 vaccine.
+Unfortunately the harvesting of this plant has caused the decline of native stands of the tree in Chile and has also sparked an interest in cultivating the tree as a agricultural crop.